French classics in the countryside

 After almost a decade outside the county, Kevin Viner has returned in 2019 to bring his classic French cooking to The Falmouth Arms at Ladock.

-Dining at The Falmouth Arms is an opportunity to relive the kind of classic cooking which springboarded the South West restaurant scene’s adventures in fine dining.
-Dishes such as twice‑baked cheese souffle, crab cocktail and duck à l’orange are exemplary in their execution and are as timeless as they are nostalgic.
+Dining at The Falmouth Arms is an opportunity to revisit the kind of classic cooking that springboarded the South West restaurant scene’s adventures in fine dining.
+Dishes such as twice‑baked cheese soufflé, crab cocktail and duck à l’orange are exemplary in their execution and as timeless as they are nostalgic.